AFGHANISTAN

 Taliban Leadership

-At the very top of the Taliban leadership is Mullah Haibatullah Akhundzada, the religious and judicial leader of the Taliban since 2016.
-Known as the “Emir of the Faithful,” Akhundzada has the power to issue fatwas to justify the actions of the Taliban’s members.
-During the Taliban government of 1996-2001, he was a religious scholar, judge, and head of the judiciary.
+The most senior in leadership is Mullah Haibatullah Akhundzada who has been the religious and judicial leader of the Taliban since 2016.
+As the “Emir of the Faithful,” Akhundzada is allowed to justify the actions of the Taliban’s members as he was a religious scholar, judge, and head of the judiciary.

-At the head of the leadership council sits Mullah Muhammad Hassan Akhund as prime minister, who is considered one of the founding members of the Taliban and has held leadership positions in the group since its inception in the 1990s.
+At the head of the leadership council sits Mullah Muhammad Hassan Akhund as prime minister, one of the founding members of the Taliban.

-In the position of deputy prime minister is Mullah Abdul Ghani Baradar, another founder of the group that held senior leadership positions during the first Taliban government.
-Baradar was released from prison as a part of the agreement between the Trump administration and the Taliban in 2018 and served as a senior negotiator in the discussions in Qatar about U.S. withdrawal from Afghanistan in 2021.
+Mullah Abdul Ghani Baradar is another founder of the group that held senior leadership positions during the first Taliban government.
+He was released from prison as a part of the agreement between the Trump administration and the Taliban in 2018 and served as a senior negotiator in the discussions in Qatar about U.S. withdrawal from Afghanistan in 2021.

 In the role of interior minister, a position of substantial power within the country, is deputy emir Sirajuddin Haqqani.
 Sirajuddin is the head of the Haqqani network, a terrorist organization with deep ties to Al-Qaeda, and a key military commander of the Taliban.
 He has been designated a global terrorist by the United States.